-Blaze King
+Blaze King and ACR

 New EPA regulations that took effect in May 2020, pushed the wood burning stove industry to meet new stringent emissions levels of under 2.0 grams of particulate emissions per hour.
 As of the date of this MD&A, all of Blaze King's products meet the requirements of the EPA 2020 Regulations, and 10 of 12 (83%) product lines offered by Blaze King are more than 50% lower than the new maximum 2.0 grams of particulate emissions per hour limit.
 Of note, Blaze King's top selling King and Princess model woodstoves are listed first and second in North America in terms of efficiency by the EPA.
-This represents a significant achievement for Blaze King after investing over \$2 million in research and development over the preceding four years.
-This investment positioned Blaze King to increase its market share over the last year, as, according to information published by the EPA, since October 2019, the total number of wood stove manufacturers has declined by 45% and the total number of certified wood stove models has declined by 66%.
+This represents a significant achievement for Blaze King after investing over \$2 million in research and development since being acquired by Decisive.
+This investment positioned Blaze King to increase its market share over the several years, as, according to information published by the EPA, since October 2019, the total number of wood stove manufacturers has declined by 45% and the total number of certified wood stove models has declined by 66%.

+Management of Blaze King believes that the Blaze King brand has significant opportunities for growth in both the wood and gas sectors of the hearth industry.
+Blaze King continues its product development in gas fireplaces and inserts and anticipates new models to be ready for market in the next few years.
 There are also market opportunities for Blaze King's wood products outside of North America and Blaze King has expanded into the New Zealand market.
 The New Zealand wood stove market is subject to the Ultra-Low Emission Burners ("ULEB") test which stipulate a maximum of 0.5 grams of emissions per kilogram of wood burned.
-Blaze King currently has four models that have passed all testing requirements of the New Zealand ULEB emission standards.
-Blaze King management believes that its success in entering the New Zealand market could pave the way for future expansion into Europe, which is a much larger international market with what is expected to be similarly stringent emissions standards coming into force in the next few years.
+Blaze King currently has four models that have passed all testing requirements of the New Zealand market could pave the way for future expansion into Europe, which is a much larger international market with what is expected to be similarly stringent emissions standards coming into force in the next few years.
+This strategy is further supported by the acquisition of ACR, which already has dealer networks throughout the United Kingdom and Europe.